Red64llc/red64-plugins/documentation/CC-SDD_Gap_Analysis_HN_Version_5.md

 ### What I'm Building: A Refactored Approach

 Full disclosure: I'm working on a refactoring of cc-sdd that addresses these gaps.
-It's called [Red64 Plugins](https://github.com/Red64llc/red64-plugins) and it's currently alpha-quality (don't use it in production yet).
+It's called [Red64 Plugins](https://github.com/Red64llc/red64-plugins) and it's currently pre-alpha-quality (don't use it in production yet).
 The goals:

 - **Native Git Flow integration** with automatic branch creation, worktrees, and PR automation
 - **Quality gate automation** via CodeRabbit and SonarQube integration (with pluggable open source alternatives)